alexfrieden/biostats_r_code/Week7_Notes.md

 ========================================
 Multiple, fragmented sequence reads must be assembled together on the basis of their overlapping areas.

-Variants are then called from this person.
+Variants are then called from this data

 Reads (continued)